Mojisola-Akinseye/Supplier-Chain-Performance/README.md

 **Recommendation:** Prioritize addressing the Bad Seams defect by refining production techniques and tightening quality control.
 Additionally, focus on improving the quality of Raw Materials and Mechanical components through better vendor management and enhanced process oversight to boost overall performance.

-#### Finally, what's the value of downtime caused by defective materials?
+#### Finally, various factors can result into downtime, as stated earlier, however, what's the highest value of downtime caused by defective materials?

 ![Worst Performance](https://github.com/user-attachments/assets/b71c8855-a84f-4959-b0e0-bee7fc2d11b2)